 Domestic Felicity is a sequel to A Sense of Obligation.
 I originally had this idea in 2017 or 2018.
 I’m finally getting around to having some time to work on this one.
-I hope to begin posting on this story in late 2020 and have it ready for publication in 2021.

 We begin about ten years after the marriage of Darcy and Elizabeth in A Sense of Obligation.
 There have been some highs and lows.
 Their marriage is currently in a deep low.